 My son and I have been reading the book “Farmer Boy” by Laura Ingalls Wilder.
+The book is based on her husband, Almonzo’s life growing up on his family farm in upstate New York.
 Her description of farm, family and community life during the mid 1800s is a wonderful history teaching tool!
 After reading about a different method for making pancakes, we decided we had to try it.
 This method is a recipe for the easiest pancakes ever!

 Forget baking powder, forget large amounts of flour, forget worrying that your pancakes will not be light and fluffy.
 Flour and sugar were expensive ingredients in the 19th century, and quality was not as consistent as it is now.
 It makes sense that this method is egg-centric as eggs were something readily available on the farm.

 It is as easy as eggs, butter, sugar and flour!
 Ok, maybe a pinch of cinnamon or nutmeg, if desired.
 Pull out the maple syrup and you’re ready for the breakfast table.